SinaiHirsh/Portfolio-Project/model_card.md

 ## Limitations

-1. The data source is not known, which means that it is not recomended to take it too serioesly.
+1. The data source is not known, which means that it is not recommended to take it too serioesly.
 2. Too much false positive.
-I think the right thing to do whould be to change the probability threshold so more instances would be marked as default even if their probability of default is lower then 50%.
-In other words, the accuracy of the model is high due to correct idenfication of non-defaults, but we failed in identifing the defaults.
+I think the right thing to do would be to change the probability threshold so more instances would be marked as default even if their probability of default is lower than 50%.
+In other words, the accuracy of the model is high due to correct identification of non-defaults, but we failed in identifying the defaults.

 ![cm_pct](https://github.com/SinaiHirsh/Portfolio-Project/assets/135940841/1df8f945-9b2b-4e53-9425-259451e123bf)